MattKevan/uxlift/_topic-categories/ux-writing.md

 ---
 title: UX writing
-intro: Copy written for user-facing touchpoints, such as buttons, dialogues and labels.
+description: Copy written for user-facing touchpoints, such as buttons, dialogues and labels.
 layout: listing
 ---